Do you suffer from chronic back pain? Is it possible that your current office chair may contribute to the problem?

 Kneeling Office Chair Benefits—What Are They And How Good Are They

 We hinted at the biggest one in the last section, but here, we’ll go into more detail.
-One of the hands-down biggest kneeling chair benefits is the fact that this type of seating enforces correct posture.
+One of the hands-down biggest kneeling chair benefits is that this type of seating enforces correct posture.
 That’s not to say that you couldn’t find a way to sit “incorrectly” on a kneeling chair, but you’d have to go out of your way to do it, and it definitely wouldn’t be comfortable.

 First, let’s take a closer look at the posture angle.